 The letter comes on the 50th anniversary of the Supreme Court’s decision in In re Gault, which sets forth the principle that children have a constitutional right to counsel.
 This decision paved the way for children to have critical rights in juvenile court.
 But, in some jurisdictions in the U.S., children still appear in court without an attorney.
 And that includes Ohio.
 For a copy of the request and accompanying documents, click the links below:

-The Children’s Law Center, Inc. (CLC) is a unique nonprofit legal service center protecting the rights of children and youth to help them overcome barriers and transition into adulthood, better self advocate for their needs, and successfully contribute to society.
-It provides individual legal advocacy to children and youth, and through public policy work, training and education, impact litigation, and juvenile defender support services, seeks to improve the systems that serve children.
-CLC offers services throughout Kentucky and collaborates with other organizations within the region and nationally on a variety of topics.
-Our constituents are generally school-aged children who have unmet legal needs primarily in the areas of juvenile justice, child protection, and/or education.
-The majority of our child/youth clients are economically disadvantaged, disabled, incarcerated, abused and/or neglected, homeless or otherwise disadvantaged.
-We do not charge clients a fee.
-CLC’s main office in is Covington with a small office in Lexington.
-We receive requests for services throughout Kentucky, however.
+Children’s Law Center, Inc. (CLC), established in 1989, is a non-profit legal service center protecting the rights of children and youth to help them overcome barriers and transition into adulthood, better advocate for their needs, and successfully contribute to society.
+It provides individual legal advocacy to children and youth, and through public policy work, training and education, impact litigation, and juvenile defender support services, seeks to improve the systems that serve them.
+CLC offers services in both Kentucky and Ohio, and collaborates with other organizations within the region and nationally on a variety of topics.